 On Oahu’s North Shore

 With the mountains at our back and the open ocean at our front, we will learn from the masters, write in the shade of ironwoods, wander along the beach, salute the sun in morning yoga, and come to understand the essence of Hawaii through evening programs led by island composers, dancers, and musicians.
 The program includes daily workshops, private writing time, and one-on-one meetings with faculty.
-Optional activities—available to family and companions staying at the camp—include yoga, snorkeling, kayaking, and beachcombing.
-Other highlights are hike to sacred spots in this remote part of the islands .
+Optional activities—available to family and companions staying at the camp—include yoga, snorkeling, beachcombing, and even skydiving.
+Other highlights include hike to sacred spots in this remote part of the islands .

 May 15 – 18, 2014